AndreyLunevich/DLImageLoader-iOS/README.md

 1. Add a pod entry for DLImageLoader to your Podfile `pod 'DLImageLoader', '~> 2.0.0'`
 2. Install the pod(s) by running `pod install`.
-3. Include DLImageLoader wherever you need it with `#import "DLIL.h"`.
+3. Include DLImageLoader wherever you need it with `#import "DLIL.h"` (e.g. SomeViewController.m or AppName-Prefix.pch).

 ### Source files